stamatisalex/OVeNet/README.md

 [arXiv](https://arxiv.org/abs/2303.14516) [(pdf)](https://arxiv.org/pdf/2303.14516.pdf)

-This is the reference PyTorch implementation for training and evaluation of HRNet using the method described in this paper.
+This is the reference PyTorch implementation for training and evaluation of HRNet without OCR using the method described in this paper.

 <p align="center">
   <img src="images/git.png" alt="example input output" width="1000" />